-The superintendent or person responsible for a public or private school must immediately report to local police any verified incident involving illegal drugs in a school building, property used by schools, or school buses.
+The superintendent or person responsible for a public or private school must immediately report to local police any verified incident involving illegal drugs in a school building, property used by schools, or school buses.151

 Beside legal risks, there is absolutely no way to know what drug (or mixture of drugs) you will get if you buy something that is not legally regulated and labeled.
-Many amateur chemists now make methamphetamines, hallucinogens, or other drugs in crude "laboratories" where anything could happen.
+Amateur chemists make methamphetamines, hallucinogens, or other drugs in crude "labs" where anything could happen.
 In some cases, a single dose of an illegal drug-especially a hallucinogen-can cause lifelong mental problems.
-Illegal drugs occasionally even kill users due to accidental-or intentional-contamination with drugs or substances not disclosed to buyers.
+Illegal drugs occasionally even kill users due to being accidentally-or intentionally-mixed with drugs or substances not disclosed to buyers.